dooreas/rodrigo.github.io/aboutme_leisure.md

   - I love climbing indoors, going to the gym, playing tenis and padel.

 ### 📖 **Reading** 📖:
 I love reading classics, thrillers, history and even essays!
-Nowadays I am mostly focused on reading about ancient and contemporary history.
+For instance, my favourite book is *The Egyptian* by Mika Waltari.
+However, nowadays I am mostly focused on reading about ancient and contemporary history.
 Some of the books I recently enjoyed:

   - [SPQR: A History of Ancient Rome.
 Mary Beard](https://en.wikipedia.org/wiki/SPQR:_A_History_of_Ancient_Rome) - How did Rome changed from a Kingdom to a Republic?
 How did it involve into an Empire?

   - [Nuclear Folly: A History of the Cuban Missile Crisis.
 Serhii Plokhii](https://www.huri.harvard.edu/news/nuclear-folly-serhii-plokhiis-latest-book-examines-cuban-missile-crisis) - If you are interested about nuclear warfare and nonproliferation why don't you start by learning about the Cuban missile crisis.

-Nevertheless, my favourite book is for sure *The Egyptian* by Mika Waltari.
+  - [Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon](https://www.goodreads.com/book/show/18465875-countdown-to-zero-day) - Explains how was Iran's Nuclear Program delayed with Stuxnet, the first digital weapon.

 ### 🎶 **Music** 🎶:
 My most heard bands/artists: